 Tu’vacian Bow, +4 vs Defender

-The tu’vac can shot a long ranged target dealing 4d6 damage.
+The tu’vac can shot a long ranged target dealing 2d6 damage + 2d6 on Full Draw.

 Tu’vacian War Staff, +5 vs Defender

-The tu’vac can strike a melee target dealing 2d12 damage.
+The tu’vac can strike a melee target dealing 2d8 damage.
+The war staff gives the user +1 APR against the target on critical.

 Talon Roundhouse, +6 vs Defender, Once per Round